 Additionally, the Six Sigma program helped to create a culture of continuous improvement at Motorola.
 Employees were trained in Six Sigma methodologies and encouraged to participate in quality improvement projects.
 This led to increased engagement and ownership of quality improvement efforts at all levels of the organization.

 Overall, the implementation of Six Sigma was critical in solving Motorola’s problem of declining quality and customer satisfaction with its products.
-The methodology helped the company achieve significant improvements in its semiconductor production process, which led to increased quality, customer satisfaction, and profitability.
+The methodology helped the company achieve significant improvements in its semiconductor production process.
+Further, this led to increased quality, customer satisfaction, and profitability.
 The focus on continuous improvement also helped to create a culture of quality ownership that has had a lasting impact on the organization.

 5 Best Practices in Six Sigma Implementation: Lessons from Motorola’s Success